Nattaticha/MyTCAS-Dashboard/README.md

 # System Objectives

-1.Present tuition fee data through an interactive dashboard
+- Present tuition fee data through an interactive dashboard

-2.Compare tuition fees by university and academic program
+- Compare tuition fees by university and academic program

-3.Search and filter information by university name or program name
+- Search and filter information by university name or program name

-4.Assist students in making informed decisions about their education choices
+- Assist students in making informed decisions about their education choices

 # Technologies Used
 - Python for data extraction and processing (Web Scraping)